Technical Guide for API Partners

 /bookings/status

 - Requests the status of an existing booking.
-Statuses can be either: confirmed, rejected, cancelled, or pending.
+Statuses can be either: confirmed, rejected, cancelled, pending, in progress, on hold, or failed.

 /bookings/cancel-reasons